Identifying and Compensating for Feature Deviation in Imbalanced Deep Learning: Experimental Setups

-For all the experiments, we use mini-batch stochastic gradient descent (SGD) with momentum = 0.9 as the optimization solver.
-The softmax cross-entropy loss is used for ERM and our CDT.
+\textbf{ERM and class-dependent temperatures (CDT).} For all the experiments, we use mini-batch stochastic gradient descent (SGD) with momentum = 0.9 as the optimization solver.
+The softmax cross-entropy loss (\autoref{eq:CE}) is used for ERM and our CDT.
 The weight decay is $2 \times 10^{-4}$.